tory24/100Days-of-code/100-Second.md

 ### Day 73 May 21, 2021
 **Today's Progress**: Decided to test my Reactjs skills and build an NRL site clone, and learn how to use API calls in React.

 **Thoughts**: Been a bit slack with committing, it's been a busy few days.
 But I have still been studying, just haven't committed much.
+Began working on a frontend design for a friend's project.
+I aim to build a React based frontend which draws data from his app, and displays it in a user friendly way.
+The aim is to challenge myself and learn a bit about React APIs and just generally understand React some more.

-**Time**:
+**Time**: 4 hours

 ### Day 72 May 20, 2021